Publication date: October 24th, 2023

 Q14.
 How can legal entities or organisations host game tournaments using Nintendo games?

 A14.
 For a corporation or organisation to conduct a game tournament using Nintendo games, the corporation or organisation must make a separate application to Nintendo and obtain permission to conduct the game tournament prior to announcing a tournament.
 A Nintendo licence number will be assigned to the game tournament that Nintendo has separately licensed.
 It is up to Nintendo’s sole discretion whether or not a licence will be granted to a corporation or organisation.
-Information and relevant forms to apply will be available in the near future.
-Please check back soon.
+If you are a legal entity or organisation wishing to host a game tournament using Nintendo games, please click here to apply.

 Q15.
 How can I host a game tournament using Nintendo games as part of a charity activity at my high school?

 A15.
 For students to host a game tournament using Nintendo games as part of their school's charity activities, the school to which the student belongs must make a separate application to Nintendo to obtain permission to conduct the game tournament.
 Any game tournament that Nintendo has separately licensed will be given a licence number by Nintendo.
-Information and relevant forms to apply will be available in the near future.
-Please check back soon.
+Please click here to apply.

 Q16.
 What do "tournaments that are illegal or inappropriately conducted or that could be viewed as offensive or otherwise inappropriate" refer to?